Jamie123234/Jamie123234/README.md

 Development Practices: API Integration, Full-Stack Development, Agile Methodologies.

 ## ✨ Project Highlights
+Slip-Scan: Architected and developed an AI-driven RAG OCR engine using Flutter for advanced invoice and receipt scanning.

+RecruitAI (Coming Soon): Conceptualizing an intelligent platform to streamline the recruitment pipeline, using AI for automated resume screening and unbiased candidate matching.

-Project Aether's Eye (In Progress): Designing an autonomous pipeline for astronomical anomaly detection.
+Project Aether's Eye (Coming Soon): Designing an autonomous pipeline for astronomical anomaly detection.
 This system features a dual-AI core, using a TensorFlow CNN for object classification and a PyTorch neural network for event prioritization, all orchestrated with Python and OpenCV.

-Slip-Scan: Architected and developed an AI-driven RAG OCR engine using Flutter for advanced invoice and receipt scanning.

 Brain Tumor Diagnostic Model: Engineered a high-precision (>95% accuracy) model leveraging NumPy and Scikit-Learn for brain tumor identification from MRI data.